edouardrolland/vscode_ros2_px4_workspace/README.md

 # VSCode ROS2 - PX4 - Docker Dev Environment

+This template will assist you in setting up ROS2, PX4, and VSCode as your integrated development environment (IDE).

+The implementation of ROS2 and VSCode is based on the template provided in the [original GitHub Repository](https://github.com/athackst/vscode_ros2_workspace#readme).
+The following information provides details about the setup as well as how to use this template.

+It is based on the template provided by

 This template will get you set up using ROS2 with VSCode as your IDE.

 See [how I develop with vscode and ros2](https://www.allisonthackston.com/articles/vscode_docker_ros2.html) for a more in-depth look on how to use this workspace.